dice-group/ida-pg/librarian/README.md

 # Librarian

 Librarian is a modular toolkit to programmatically work with software libraries.
-This is main entrypoint module for the librarian project.
+This is the main entrypoint module for the librarian project.
 It offers a unified CLI for all the features of the librarian project and contains a unified REPL environment for development purposes.
 Librarian consists of the following submodules: